rust-marker/marker/docs/book/src/usage/setting-lint-levels.md

 ## Conditional compilation

-There is a problem that if you run a regular `cargo check/build` knows nothing about Marker and it will complain about unknown lints unless marker-specific attributes are compiled-out.
+There is a problem that a regular `cargo check/build` knows nothing about Marker and it will complain about unknown lints unless marker-specific attributes are compiled-out.
 To work around this Marker passes a `--cfg=marker` flag that you can use in your code.

 This allows you to conditionally include `allow/warn/deny` attributes such that only `cargo marker` sees them, and regular builds ignore them allowing you to continue using the version of the Rust toolchain you are using in your project.